5 Quick, Super Effective Money Moves I’m Making With My Next Paycheck

 No. No. No. I don’t need $9 cheese because the cheaper stuff tastes just fine, too.

-By simply analyzing and keeping tabs on my spending habits with Clarity Money, I’m reminded of my larger financial goals.
+By simply analyzing and keeping tabs on my spending habits with Trim, I’m reminded of my larger financial goals.

 5. Use every darn rebate app.